Sakae28/XHSScraper/README.md

 # XHSScraper

-XHSScraper is a Python package to scrape KOL information from 小红书.
+XHSScraper is a Python package to scrape user profile, posts and replies from 小红书.

 # Introduction